patridge/patridgedev.com-jekyll/_posts/2018-10-09-making-a-custom-dotnet-new-template.md

 ## Other installation options

 The `dotnet new --install` command can accept a path to a folder, as we are providing here.
 It can also accept a path to a local NuGet package (.nupkg) or even a NuGet package ID from nuget.org.
-For example, I’m working on some templates to help with creating new template and adding files to Git/GitHub repos.
+For example, I'm working on some templates to help with creating new template and adding files to Git/GitHub repos.
 This command would install those templates from NuGet directly.

 <!-- language: bash -->